blackcoffeerobotics/gazebo-ros-actor-plugin/README.md

 The `gazebo_ros_actor_plugin` package contains a plugin for **Gazebo Fortress** and **ROS2 Humble** that enables dynamic control of actors in simulation.
 The plugin allows you to control actors using either pose array or velocity commands.

+The ROS2 port of this plugin has been generously sponsored by [Eric Schöneberg](https://github.com/Scoeerg)

 ## System Requirements